 One of the fascinating discoveries of working in parallel on two novels is the question of rythm.
 Bursting with Life is meant to be faster paced with shorter chapters, a hundred in all.
 Whereas The Cloud Catcher has longer chapters with a total of fifty.
 A chapter break works as a cadence or a suspension.
 As these come more often in the former novel, cutting up the narrative, they give a distinct impression of hurrying forward.
 The action rises and falls or hangs suspended noticeably more often.
 In the second novel there’s more room to develop, passing over moments that might otherwise have been the end of a chapter.
 Despite this fact, the novel moves forward fast, but with a stronger impression of depth.

 Sighing, she was about to nudge her pony forward when a muffled moan at the horse’s feet had her looking down.
-In the gloom under a walnut tree, she made out a girl her age sitting barefoot in only an old-fashioned nightdress and nightcap, her back against a signpost, crying softly.
+In the gloom under a walnut tree, she made out a girl her age sitting barefoot in an old-fashioned nightdress and nightcap, her back against a signpost, crying softly.

 Dismounting, Fran tentatively offered the girl a hand, saying, “You shouldn’t sit too long on the ground, it can get very damp when the sun sets.”